 A line of symmetry, a basic geometric concept, divides a shape into two identical sections.
 Teachers introduce the basic concept as early...

 How to Calculate the Slope of a Tangent

 You can determine the slope of a tangent line at any point on a function using calculus.
 The calculus approach requires taking...

 How to Calculate a Horizontal Tangent Line

-A horizontal tangent line is located where the derivative is zero.
-This is because, by definition, the derivative gives the slope of...
+A horizontal tangent line is a mathematical feature on a graph, located where a function's derivative is zero.
+This is because, by...